 - You want open countryside

-- You are renting a farmhouse
+- You’re renting a farmhouse

-It is not suited to nightlife or late bus schedules.
+It’s not suited to nightlife or late bus schedules.

 Is It Better to Stay in Malta and Visit Gozo as a Day Trip?